siddharthgup3/BYOG_AdaptiveDino/README.md

 Game made for Build Your Own Game (BYOG) 2020.

-Playable version can be ffound here : https://mentalistt.itch.io/adaptive-dino
+Playable version can be found here : https://mentalistt.itch.io/adaptive-dino